Eastern South Asia: Himalayan states

 The Eastern Himalayas has been home to three independent kingdoms since the 17th century, including the Kingdom of Bhutan, the Kingdom of Sikkim, and the Kingdom of Nepal.
 The Himalayan kingdoms served as buffer states between Imperial China and India.
 In the 19th century, Nepal, Sikkim, and Bhutan became protectorates of British India.
-The Anglo-Nepal Treaty of 1923 recognized Nepal's sovereignty.
+The Anglo-Nepal Treaty of 1923 recognised Nepal's sovereignty.
 The treaty was recorded in the League of Nations.
 Bhutan's relations with British India were managed under the Treaty of Punakha of 1910.
 Sikkim's relations with British India were managed under the Treaty of Titalia of 1817 and the Treaty of Tumlong of 1861.

 After India became independent, it signed a treaty with Bhutan in 1949, and, in 1950, a treaty with Nepal and a treaty with Sikkim.
 The Annexation of Tibet by the People's Republic of China, particularly after the 1959 Tibetan uprising, caused an exodus of Tibetan refugees into Northern and Eastern South Asia, including into Nepal and Bhutan.

 Refugees included the spiritual Tibetan head of state, the Dalai Lama, who established the Tibetan government in exile in India.
 The CIA Tibetan program in Nepal trained Tibetan refugees for guerrilla war against the PRC.
 Following the Tibetan crisis, India and the PRC engaged in a brief border war in 1962 over the disputed McMahon Line and Aksai Chin areas.
 In 1975, the Indian annexation of Sikkim was strongly opposed by China.

 Nepal's first period of parliamentary democracy lasted from 1950 to 1960.
 The King of Nepal imposed the panchayat system in the 1960s and 1970s.
 A mass uprising pressured the King of Nepal to restore democracy in 1990.
 The Nepalese Civil War began in 1992.

 Bhutan joined the United Nations in 1971.
-Bhutan was the first country to recognize the independence of Bangladesh.
+Bhutan was the first country to recognise the independence of Bangladesh.

 Indian northeast

-Colonial Assam was reorganized by the Indian government into the Seven Sister States of northeast India, including Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Tripura.
+Colonial Assam was reorganised by the Indian government into the Seven Sister States of northeast India, including Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Tripura.
 Insurgency in Northeast India has been a security challenge for the Indian government.
 Since 1958, the Armed Forces Special Powers Act has been imposed in the region.
 The law has been described as perpetuating indirect military rule.
 There have been many allegations of human rights abuses in northeast India.